Vancouver Island is the perfect place to go camping.

 Jordan River Regional Park Campground

-One of my favourite spots on the whole of Vancouver Island, this understated campground has oceanfront camping on the Juan de Fuca strait, with views across to the Olympic Peninsula (Washington, USA).
+One of my favourite spots on the whole of Vancouver Island, Jordan River campground offers oceanfront camping on the Juan de Fuca strait, with views across to the Olympic Peninsula (Washington, USA).

 While most of the campsites do not offer a lot of privacy or shade, the location is absolutely stellar, especially for the price!